LeProfesseurStagiaire/rtsSelectionMoveDemo/README.md

 ## About

-A simple GODOT demo to test selection and moving units like in RTS games.
+A simple GODOT demo to test selection and move with units like in RTS games.
-You can also choose a formation shape for your units and some other parameter.
+You can also choose a formation shape for your units and some others parameters.

 ## Set up the demo in GODOT